-- Keep areas of high traffic clean, especially the loading zone
+Keep areas of high traffic clean, especially the loading zone

-- Prevent slippery situations by immediately mopping spills and using non-slip safety mats
+    - Prevent slippery situations by mopping snow or ice and using non-slip safety mats

     - Gauge general lighting and signal lighting because the winter months are darker for longer hours and snow may accumulate on communication units

     - Take additional precautions to keep inclines clear of snow and ice

     - Be aware that rubber wheel chocks may slip on icy surfaces -- rely on rugged vehicle restraints to prevent trailer creep, amongst other trailer separation accidents, and always use safety brakes in the winter.
 Keep in mind, there are vehicle restraints that are best suited for areas that see a lot of snow.

     Prepare Your Loading Dock for Winter